microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br><img src="images/LOGIC.gif">

-This gif shows the output voltage levels on the non-MVIO pin (3.3V) and on the MVIO pin (5V).
+This gif shows the output voltage levels on the non-MVIO pin, 3.3V, and on the MVIO pin, 5V.

 ### 1.3 Summary